gigouni/test-tech-users/README.md

 - `src\users\users.service.ts -> createUser`: create the user in database based on its model and return it
 - `src/users/users.resolver.ts`: return the created user data to the API
 - end of the request workflow

+# 3. Remain to do

+- Use [Schema based validation pipes](https://docs.nestjs.com/pipes#schema-based-validation) instead of hardcoded checks
+- Add the JWT auth
+- Improve the tests suites
+- Improve the logs to ease the debug/maintainability